MadSciSlack/Color-Swap-King/README.md

 - Printable PDF checklist export option.
 - Other format support and testing.
 - Porting or rebuilding for other operating systems.
+If you are able to support my development, you are able to tip ko-fi.com/madscislack.
+Thank you to anyone who chooses to help, it means a lot.